se-for-sci/se-for-sci.github.io/content/week14_agents/setup.md

 Some providers (like Anthropic) require you use their harness to use subscription coding, so you don't get a choice.
-(Providers can cache the prompt tokens, saving 10k-30k tokens).
+(Providers can cache the prompt tokens, reducing the cost and latency of the 10k-30k tokens of system prompt).

-Harness provide **tools**, which are things the model can call to perform operations.
+Harnesses provide **tools**, which are things the model can call to perform operations.
 Models are mostly smart enough to figure out how to use tools, and most harnesses provide a small set of useful tools, so this isn't usually an issue except maybe for small local models.